Occupational Therapy (Children and Young People)

 Appointments

-At the end of your appointment the occupational therapist will feedback to you and your child, and advise on the next steps.
-A report will be prepared which summarises the session and any recommendations.
-This report will be sent to you, and whoever referred your child to the service.
+Following your assessment, the Occupational Therapist will feed back to you and advise the next steps.
+They will give ideas of activities you can practice at home and may recommend small pieces of useful equipment you can purchase to use with your child.
+A short report, identifying the areas of strengths and needs from the assessment, including OT strategies and recommendations, will be sent to you, and whoever referred your child to the service.
 If your child attends a nursery, pre-school or school we will ask you if a copy of the report can be sent to them and to other professionals who may be involved with your child.

 Changing or cancelling an appointment